 How do you make a Breast Milk Jewelry?

-While I can't give away my awesome secret, I will tell you I plasticize your milk and basically turn it from a liquid to a solid form.
-I do this in such a way that no additives or extras are used in the process, leaving your very own breast milk in it's purest form.
-I further encase and protect your breast milk bead in jeweler's grade, crystal clear resin.
+They are intricately made in a multi-step process which includes plasticizing your milk, mixing, curing, and hand sanding.
+I do this in such a way that no additives are used in the process or turning your milk to a solid state, leaving your very own breast milk in it's purest form.
+I further encase and protect your breast milk in jeweler's grade, crystal clear resin.
 The resin preserves your milk and protects it from wear and tear.
 This complex process has developed over years of perfecting my technique, and requires many steps.
 I also offer a DIY kit so you have the option of making your own milk bead at home.
 This is not the same process I use in my studio, however.

 Where can I find more product pictures?